ValgulNecron/kasuki/readme.md

 - /anime - show info about anime.
 - /manga - show info about manga.
 - /ln - show info about light novel.
+- /random - give a random anime or manga.
+- /staff - give information about a specified staff.

 # Credit